uyuni-project/uyuni-rfc/accepted/00000-mqtt-event-publisher.md

 replaces the previous static `events/` segment and enables multi-instance deployments where each server publishes to the same shared broker.

-The FQDN is read from `java.net.InetAddress.getLocalHost().getCanonicalHostName()` at service startup and cached for the lifetime of the publisher.
+The FQDN is read from the server's configured hostname (`java.hostname` in `rhn.conf`) at service startup and cached for the lifetime of the publisher.
+`java.net.InetAddress.getLocalHost().getCanonicalHostName()` is used only as a fallback.
+The configured value is preferred because in a containerised deployment the host lookup returns the container's internal name, which would make every server publish under the same prefix and defeat the purpose of including the FQDN at all.

 ```mermaid
 graph TD